A Time-Saving Solution for Illinois Probate Executors and Administrators

 Common Questions About the Illinois Small Estate Affidavit

-Who can file the affidavit?
+Who can file a Small Estate Affidavit?

 An authorized representative such as an executor or administrator.